Machado exit could start a trend for underachieving Orioles

 The Orioles tried to keep a good thing going.
 It didn’t work.
 All they can do now is offer a hug and a wave to those headed elsewhere.

 “If Adam Jones is gone, I’d be bummed.
-He’s one of my friends,” Valencia said.
+He’s one of my friends,” Valencia said before the All-Star break.
 “Manny, too.
 It’s a good thing for those guys because they’re going to be going to teams trying to win a World Series, but you don’t want to see guys like that playing in a different uniform.”

-Machado has never suited up for anyone but the Orioles.
-Neither has Britton.
-Jones began his career with Seattle but became a five-time All-Star with Baltimore and played in 14 postseason games as an Oriole.
+Machado has never suited up for anyone but the Orioles, but he’ll be wearing Dodger blue on Friday night in Milwaukee.
+Britton has played only for Baltimore, and Jones began his career with Seattle but became a five-time All-Star with the Orioles.

 And now, it appears as if it’s time for them to move on.